The Swarm (album)

 The Swarm is the first compilation album by American hip-hop collective Wu-Tang Killa Bees.
-It was released on July 21, 1998 via Wu-Tang/Priority Records.
+It was released on July 21, 1998, via Wu-Tang/Priority Records.
 Recording sessions took place at Alien Flyers Studios and Firehouse Studios in New York.
 Production was handled by Wu-Tang Clan member the RZA, who also served as an executive producer and presenter.
 The album also featured additional production from The Wu-Elements, such as Mathematics, Darkim Be Allah, Bolo Gah, DJ Devastator, Inspectah Deck, Remedy and The Blaquesmiths.

-It features contributions from Wu-Tang Clan members Ghostface Killah, Inspectah Deck, Masta Killa, Method Man, Raekwon and RZA, and Wu-Tang affiliates A.I.G., Black Knights of the North Star, Cappadonna, Killarmy, Remedy, Royal Fam, Ruthless Bastards, Shyheim, Street Life, Sunz of Man, Tha Beggas and Wu-Syndicate among others.
+It features contributions from Wu-Tang Clan members Cappadonna, Ghostface Killah, Inspectah Deck, Masta Killa, Method Man, Raekwon and RZA, and Wu-Tang affiliates A.I.G., Black Knights of the North Star, Killarmy, Remedy, Royal Fam, Ruthless Bastards, Shyheim, Street Life, Sunz of Man, Tha Beggas and Wu-Syndicate among others.

 In the United States, the album debuted at number 4 on the Billboard 200 and number 3 on the Top R&B/Hip-Hop Albums charts.
 It was certified gold by the Recording Industry Association of America on February 10, 1999, for the sales of 500,000 units.